fabionfsc/check-point-mtr/README.md

 ## Disclaimer

-This is an unofficial tool and is not affiliated with or supported by Check Point Software Technologies Ltd. Use at your own risk.
+This is an unofficial tool and is not affiliated with or supported by Check Point Software Technologies Ltd.